LennonLab/Emergence/paper/Results.md

 All output data were correctly formatted and placed within results/simulated_data/examples directory.
 Each of the six output data files was able to be imported into the RStudio environment using the Exploratory.Rmd Rmarkdown file provided in the "GitHub/simplex/results/analyses/Rmd/" path.
 The user can use the Exploratory.Rmd file to craft a .Rmd file for their own specific analyses.

-## Analysis of saved output

-Running the Exploratory.Rmd file conducts the following analyses:

-## Animation